ezsystems/ezplatform/INSTALL.md

 #### Installing another version

-The instructions above show how to install the latest stable version, however with Composer you can specify the version and stability if you want to install something else.
+The instructions above show how to install the latest stable version, however with Composer you can specify the exact version and stability level you want to install.

 Versions [can be expressed in many ways in Composer](https://getcomposer.org/doc/articles/versions.md), but the ones we recommend are: